Team Muhafiz (TV series)

-Team Muhafiz is a 2022 Pakistani animated television series directed by Riyan Durrani and Kamran Khan and produced by Fahad Nabi.The series is written by Fakhir Rizvi.
+Team Muhafiz is a 2022 Pakistani animated television series directed by Riyan Durrani and Kamran Khan, produced by Fahad Nabi and written by Fakhir Rizvi.
 The series is a joint venture of Inter-Services Public Relations (ISPR) & Geo Productions in association with AZ Corp.
 It is based on the Pakistani comic book Team Muhafiz by Imran Azhar.

-It features an organized group of fictional teenage Pakistani crime fighting superheroes.The team faces the real-life issues of trafficking, terrorism and in its third issue child marriages, including extremists ideologies and consists of members belonging to Islam as well as minority religions, such as Christianity.
+It features an group of fictional teenage Pakistani crime fighting superheroes.The team confronts the real-life challenges of trafficking, terrorism and in its third issue child marriages, including extremist ideologies.
+The superheroes subscribe to Islam as well as minority religions, such as Christianity.

 Synopsis

 The story revolves around a group of young people who volunteer at a youth center and have made it their mission to rid society of social inequities and other evils.
 Fairness, compassion, and justice for everyone are the ideals they want to instill in everyone.
 They confront injustice with their special powers and the help of Sir Farman, their mentor.